csesoc/constitution/CONSTITUTION.rst

     DISCUSS WITH ARC LEGAL -> DO I NEED TO SAY 1 or 4 or 5

 #.
-The society shall publically maintain a Grievance Resolution Policy and Procedure.
+The society shall publicly maintain a Grievance Resolution Policy and Procedure.

    #.
 This Policy and Procedure shall initially be the Grievance Resolution Policy and Procedure of the Unincorporated Association which incorporates under this constitution.
    #.
 This Policy and Procedure may be modified by a vote of the Executive.